-Indexing the Internet is resource-intensive work.
+Indexing the internet is resource-intensive work.
 With more than half a million new websites being created globally every day, search engines are in constant pursuit of more efficient crawling and indexing methods.
-(That’s how the sitemap was born almost twenty years ago.)
+(That’s how the sitemap was born almost 20 years ago.)
 With so much content to crawl, it can take days or even weeks for search engines to pick up on new, updated, or deleted pages, costing businesses untold sums in lost revenue.

 Thankfully, these kinds of delays may soon be behind us.
 In October 2021, Microsoft Bing and Yandex announced IndexNow, an open protocol that allows websites to actively notify participating search engines of changes to their content.
 Instead of crawling entire websites to test for changes, search engines will know exactly which pages to prioritize in crawl.

 But Microsoft is changing the game yet again by opening up the IndexNow protocol to all search engines.
-Google recently announced that it would begin testing the protocol.
+Google announced that it would begin testing the protocol.
 Should it choose to adopt IndexNow, it could have profound implications for SEO globally.

 IndexNow is ultimately about conserving resources as the Internet grows ever more massive and complex.
 Search engines already struggle with resource scarcity, which leaves them no choice but to impose limitations like crawl budget on site owners.